codecrafters-io/languages/compiled_starters/sqlite-starter-python/README.md

 # Sample Databases

-To make testing queries locally, we've added three sample databases in the root of this repository:
+To make testing queries locally, we've added a sample database in the root of this repository: `sample.db`.

-1. `sample.db`
-   - This contains two tables: `apples` & `oranges`.
-   - Use this to test the first 5 stages.
+This contains two tables: `apples` & `oranges`.
+You can use this to test your implementation for the first 6 stages.
-1. `superheroes.db`:
-   - This is a small version of the test database for stage 6
-   - It contains one table: `superheroes`.
-1. `companies.db`:
-   - This is a small version of the test database for stage 7
-   - It contains one table: `companies`, and one index: `idx_companies_country`

-You can explore these databases by running queries against them like this:
+You can explore this database by running queries against it like this:

 ```sh
 $ sqlite3 sample.db "select id, name from apples"